 For reliable disaster recovery, you need to look beyond simply copying all of your clients’ databases and files.
 Their entire infrastructure – servers, PCs, NAS, SAN, hypervisors, and endpoints – contains vital production data.
 You’ll need to capture application settings, operating system configurations, bookmarks, and registry data for a full recovery.

-In the event if you are planning to add redundancy or even if you are not sure, please feel free to setup a no-obligation free consultation with one of our experts and we will help you plan your mail server.
+In the event if you are planning to add redundancy or even if you are not sure, please feel free to setup a no-obligation free consultation with one of our experts and we will help you plan your next project.